akornato/pokedex/README.md

 The web app has a listing page to view all available Pokemons (both listed or not), and a details page, which allows to list or buy the Pokemons on the Marketplace.

-The listing page gets and caches Pokemon data on SSR from contract logs of a non-standard `Minted` event.
-The event provides only the basic info of token id, name, types, and a thumbnail url, just sufficient for the listing page to display and filter Pokemons (by name and type).
+The listing page gets (and caches) limited Pokemon data on SSR from contract logs of a non-standard `Minted` event.
+The event provides only the basic info of token id, name, types, and a thumbnail url, just sufficient for the listing page to display and filter Pokemons by name and type.

-The details page gets full Pokemon data on the client such as full description, high res image url and remaining attributes via standard ERC721's `tokenURI` which returns IPFS CID for its metadata.
-The page also gets the listing from the Marketplace, if any, and keeps its status up to date on new blocks.
+The details page gets (and caches) full Pokemon data on SSR such as full description, high res image url and remaining attributes via ERC721 `tokenURI` which returns IPFS CID for its metadata.
+On the client the page additionally gets the current NFT owner and the listing on the Marketplace, if any, and keeps their status up to date on new blocks.

 Both thumbnails (listing page) and high res images (details page) are stored on IPFS, with CIDs in contract logs for the former, and in Pokemon `image` metadata field for the latter.